freenode/Sigyn/README.md

-    lspattern [--deep] <id|pattern> : search patterns inside database, use pattern's id for full information, and --deep to search on disabled pattern editpattern <id> <limit> <life> [<comment>] : change some values of a pattern and add a optional comment togglepattern <id> <boolean> : enable or disable a pattern lstmp [<channel>] : list computed pattern for a given <channel>
+    lspattern [--deep] <id|pattern> : search patterns inside database, use pattern's id for full information, and --deep to search on disabled pattern editpattern <id> <limit> <life> [<comment>] : change some values of a pattern and add a optional comment togglepattern <id> <boolean> : enable or disable a pattern checkpattern <text> : checks text against permanent patterns lstmp <channel> : list computed pattern for a given <channel>
-    rmtmp [<channel>] : remove computed pattern for a given <channel>
+    rmtmp <channel> : remove computed pattern for a given <channel>
-    defcon : put the bot in a agressive mode where limits are lowered and ignores are lifted efnet <seconds> : kline users listed in efnetdnsbl on join for <seconds>
-    rehash : clear internal plugin state
+    addtmp <channel> <text> : add a temporary pattern for a given <channel>
-    oper : tell the bot to oper
-    state [<channel>] : debug informations about internal state, for the whole ircd or a channel vacuum : optimize the database
+    addglobaltmp <text> : add a temporary pattern to all channels defcon [<channel>]: put the bot in a agressive mode where limits are lowered and ignores are lifted oper : tell the bot to oper state [<channel>] : debug informations about internal state, for the whole ircd or a channel vacuum : optimize the database
+    resync : synchronize user's presence ( after a plugin reload )

 ## Behaviour ##

 Sigyn is coming from https://en.wikipedia.org/wiki/Sigyn